Accuracy and Applicability of the Hartle-Thorne and Komatsu-Eriguchi-Hachisu Methods for Modeling Rotating Neutron Stars: Numerical Results

-To perform a more detailed comparison between the HT and KEH methods, in Fig.~\ref{OMEGOMGEA}, we show the relationship between angular frequency $\Omega$ and the deformation ratio $R_\text{ratio}$.
-As was mentioned above, this quantity represents to what extent a neutron star is deformed by rotation.
-This figure shows that the parameter sets with smaller $L$ values result in higher rotational frequencies to achieve the same degree of deformation.
-For instance, at the point where $R_\text{ratio}=0.5$, the corresponding frequency is around 800 Hz for OMEG1 case with the largest slope of the symmetry energy $L$, whereas that is around 900 Hz for OMEG3 with smallest $L$.
-The same tendency is also observed in the case of the HT method; the $R_\text{ratio}=0.5$ corresponds to $\Omega=1370$ Hz for the OMEG1 case, while it takes around 1500 Hz when the OMEG3 is employed.
+To perform a more detailed comparison between the HT and KEH methods, in Fig.~\ref{OMEGOMGEA}, we show the relationship between spin frequency $f$ and the radius $R_\text{eq}$.
+This figure shows that the parameter sets with smaller $L$ values result in higher spin frequencies to achieve the same degree of radius.
+For instance, at the point where $R_\text{eq}=15 \ \text{km}$, the corresponding frequency is around 780 Hz for OMEG1 case with the largest slope of the symmetry energy $L$, whereas that is around 850 Hz for OMEG3 with smallest $L$.
+The same tendency is also observed in the case of the HT method; the $R_\text{eq}=15 \ \text{km}$ corresponds to $f=1130$ Hz for the OMEG1 case, while it takes around 1500 Hz when the OMEG3 is employed.

-This behavior indicates that EoSs with larger $L$ values are more sensitive to changes in radii affected by rotations, which is consistent with the mass-radius relations discussed earlier.
+This behavior indicates that EoSs with larger $L$ values are more sensitive to changes in radii affected by rotation, which is consistent with the mass-radius relations discussed earlier.
 This trend agrees well with the results of \cite{Kwon2025}, and the present study reinforces this interpretation by varying only $L$ while keeping all other nuclear matter properties fixed.

 Finally, let us discuss the difference between the HT and KEH methods.
-Overall, the HT method yields higher rotational frequencies than the KEH method for the same degree of deformation.
+Overall, the HT method yields higher spin frequencies than the KEH method for the same degree of radius.
 For all the three EoSs examined, the difference between the two approaches becomes noticeable above approximately 200 Hz.
-Additionally, Fig.~\ref{OMEGOMGEA} shows that, even in the very slowly rotating case with frequency around $\Omega=100$ Hz, the corresponding values are slightly different by around $0.1$ \%.
-Furthermore, this difference becomes larger and larger as the rotational speed increases up.
+Additionally, Fig.~\ref{OMEGOMGEA} shows that, even in the very slowly rotating case with frequency around $f=100$ Hz, the corresponding values are slightly different by around $0.1$ \%.
+Furthermore, this difference becomes larger and larger as the spin frequency increases.
 This behavior becomes more clear in the high $L$ case.
-Comparing the cases in 800 Hz frequency, the discrepancy between the HT and KEH method is around 15 \% when OMEG2 or OMEG3 is incorporated, while it reaches to 27 \% in OMEG1 case.
-The obtained results demonstrate that, to discuss the deformation or rotational stability of neutron stars highly accurately, it is essential to incorporate the fully general relativistic frameworks, particularly for high rotational frequencies.
+Comparing the cases in 800 Hz frequency, the discrepancy between the HT and KEH method is around 11 \% when OMEG2 or OMEG3 is incorporated, while it reaches to 14.1 \% in OMEG1 case.
+The obtained results demonstrate that, to discuss the rotational stability of neutron stars highly accurately, it is essential to incorporate the fully general relativistic frameworks, particularly for high spin frequencies.